When Compassion is not Enough

 ... spare a few more dollars to help our struggling parish.

-... donate whatever we can to homeless shelters.
+... donate whatever we can to churches, homeless shelters and charities.

 ... or do anything that we know can help lighten someone's load during these days.